 All you have to do is visit modern Jordan1 to find out.
 Tramp through the famous sandstone wastes of Petra, pictured above and made famous by the blockbuster film Indiana Jones and the Last Crusade.
 As you hear the echo of your footsteps rebound in Petra’s empty rooms and tombs cut out of the cliffsides, the silence reminds you whose word is true.
 This region once belonged to early peoples who are no more.

-Jordan’s Place in Bible Times
+Ancient Jordan in Bible Times

 Petra is the most well-known archaeological site in Jordan, but the country is filled with other places of great biblical significance.
 Most Christians have no idea that several major events of both the Old and New Testaments took place here.2 Jordan is so tied to the Bible’s history that its very name comes from the biblical river.
 Jordan’s border today, as the eagle flies, is only twenty miles from Jerusalem.

 Starting with Genesis 14:2, we learn of Abraham’s neighbors in the “cities of the plain,” which were almost certainly in Jordan.
 In Numbers we read of the last miles of the wilderness-wandering Israelites before they miraculously crossed the Jordan River into the Promised Land.
 That final trek occurred in Jordan, where Moses died at Mt.
 Nebo.

 Archaeology has shown that these three people groups have been portrayed accurately in the Bible.

 In the New Testament, John the Baptist most likely baptized Christ on the eastern side of the Jordan River.
 The historian Josephus says that John was beheaded at Machaerus, Herod’s fortress in Jordan near the Dead Sea.
 Christ and perhaps also the Apostle Paul traveled through this region on their way from Jerusalem to Galilee.